Lets welcome Android Wear!

 It is announced that a lot more are in pipeline from various companies like Motorola, LG, ASUS, Fossil, HTC, Intel, Qualcomm to name a few.

-Android Wear preview SDK launched recently, will let developers start playing with the Android Wear watch emulator which can be hooked up live to their devices and get the feel for how everything will work.
+Android Wear preview SDK launched recently, will let android developers start playing with the Android Wear watch emulator which can be hooked up live to their devices and get the feel for how everything will work.

 Right now the focus is on handling notifications from various apps running on the device paired with the watch which makes Android Wear more of an accessory rather than a full-fledged standalone device.
 This also makes sense, I mean why would someone have all the phone features embedded in a watch.
 It’s a different story with notifications though.
 If you have a phone in your pocket while you are driving, with Wear, you will get all your notifications on your watch!
 All Facebook updates, Tweets, Mails, Hangouts, Noom steps and updates like these will be reflected on your watch.